kjosib/sophie/docs/tech/index.rst

-Sophie Internals
+Mechanics of Sophie
 ====================

-Notes on the design and implementation of nontrivial subsystems in the implementation.
+This chapter contains notes on the design and implementation of nontrivial subsystems.
 I'll add notes as they seem necessary while the overall system fills out.

 .. note::